Sunrise Oasis Yurt -- A Step Above Camping

 For your comfort and safety, the maximum weight upstairs is not more than six 180 pound people.

-Others may pitch a tent beside the yurt or elsewhere on the 4 acres, but each individual pays the fee.
+Others may pitch a tent beside the yurt or elsewhere on the 4 acres, but each individual pays a fee.

-$35 per adult per night: you bring water, sheets or sleeping bags
+$50 per adult per night: you bring water, light, sheets or sleeping bags

 Deposit and Reservations

-To receive the complete deposit back, please take photos as instructed on the attachement sent when you receive directions.
+To receive the complete deposit back, please take photos as instructed on the attachment sent when you receive directions.

-Carry away all trash: do not leave recyclables or trash; take away your water bottles
+Carry away all trash: do not leave recyclables or trash; take away your water bottles; take away your propane bottles.
+Use ones left at the yurt, but bring a spare to make sure propane is available.

-Empty your body waste into black barrel behind outhouse.
-Swish waste water collected in bucket from sink, replace two scoops of saw dust in fresh bucket, place it under toilet.
+Empty your body waste into red barrel behind outhouse.
+Clorox is also under sink.
+Swish waste water collected in bucket behind outhouse; replace two scoops of saw dust in fresh bucket; place it under toilet.

 Paper: You may leave paper in the first bin, so others can start fires.